Computationally Efficient RL under Linear Bellman Completeness for Deterministic Dynamics: Preliminaries

 \begin{assumption}[Deterministic transitions] For all $s\in\+S$ and $a\in\+A$, there is a unique state $s'\in\+S$ to which the system transitions to after taking action \(a\) on state \(s\). \end{assumption}

-We emphasize that, although the transition is deterministic, the initial state distribution is stochastic (while we assume that \(s_{t, 1}\) is independently sampled from an initial distribution \(\mu\), our results extend to the scenarios when \(\crl{s_{t, 1}}_{t \leq T}\) are adversarially chosen).
-Additionally, the reward signals are stochastic.
+We emphasize that, although the transition is deterministic, the initial state distribution is stochastic (although we assume that \(\crl{s_{t, 1}}_{t \leq T}\) is independently sampled from an initial distribution \(\mu\), our results extend to the scenarios when \(\crl{s_{t, 1}}_{t \leq T}\) are adversarially chosen).
+Additionally, the reward signals can be stochastic.
 Hence, learning is still challenging in this case.
 The goal is to achieve low regret over $T$ rounds.
 The regret is defined as

 The expectation here is taken over the randomness of algorithm and reward signals.
 While it is defined as an average for simplicity, a concentration inequality can yield the high-probability regret.
 In this paper, we use asymptotic notations $\~\Theta(\cdot)$ and $\~O(\cdot)$ to hides logarithmic and constant factors.